enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>Hardware</b></summary><br/>

-   With this topic, you will learn about the basic computer components and the different roles they play.
+   With this topic, you will learn about the essential computer components and the different roles they play.

    #### Learning Outcomes
-   * Describe the four general hardware components of a computer
+   * Describe the four components of a computer
-   * Compare processing and storage and how the they interact with each other
+   * Compare processing and storage and how they interact with each other
    * List some common and uncommon peripherals
    * Theorize how you might use peripherals in your work